TariniS/365_final_project/README.md

 Together, we can make Recipe API **better**!

 ## Authors & contributors

-The original setup of this repository is by [TariniS](https://github.com/TariniS).
+The original setup of this repository is by [TariniS](https://github.com/TariniS) and [Sameerabali5](https://github.com/sameerabali5) .
 This README was created by [Dillon Rego](https://github.com/DillonRego).

 For a full list of all authors and contributors, see [the contributors page](https://github.com/TariniS/recipe_ap/contributors).